tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 		1. IN THE BRANCH refactor/iter3, refactor the code in the original file(s) in your iteration 3 source code (/project/src).

-		Create a text or web-viewable document called refactor.xxx in your /docs folder, that contains:
+		Create a text or web-viewable document called refactor.xxx (where xxx is a placeholder for the suffixes: pdf, doc, txt, or rtf - but note, we would prefer a pdf file) in your /docs folder, that contains:

 		* A list of the files and methods where you are making your changes.
 		* The original variable and/or method names that you are changing and what their new names are called after the refactor.